Spring Valley High School (West Virginia): Athletics

+State championships

+Pre-consolidation state championships

+Listed below are all championships won by Buffalo High School (B), Ceredo-Kenova High School (C), and Vinson High School (V).
+The three schools were sorted into two different classes for most sports, Ceredo-Kenova High School and Vinson High School being in A, and Buffalo High School in AA.

+Post-consolidation state championships

+Listed below are all championships Spring Valley High School won after 1998.

+Clubs and Organizations

-The Bands
+The bands

-Spring Valley High School originally had a marching band during the summer/fall and concert band during the winter/spring with most members participating in each.
+Spring Valley High School originally had a marching band during the summer/fall and a concert band during the winter/spring with most members participating in each.
 Additionally, a Jazz Band was held as an after-school club.
-Including auxiliary members, the band was nearly 200 members.
-Over time the school has adjusted the music program, currently with a total of six different bands.
+Including auxiliary members, the band had nearly 200 members.
+Over time, the school has adjusted the music program, currently with a total of six different bands.
 The first band is the "Freshman Band", limited to freshmen.
 The "Symphonic Band" consists mainly of sophomores and juniors.
 The "Wind Ensemble" consists of juniors, seniors, and a few sophomores.
 The award-winning "Jazz Ensemble" was chosen to play at the West Virginia State Music Convention, the highest recognition a West Virginia jazz band can receive.
 In 2008–09, the program developed a Secondary Jazz Band along with a "Non-Marching Band" class.
 Students who are not in the marching band are required to enter the new class.

 Since the school's inception, the "Marching Timberwolves" have won numerous awards in many competitions including their first time on the competition field in Hurricane, WV during the fall of 1998.
-In fact, the colorguard went undefeated in 2010, winning first place at every competition including the biggest one held at Marshall University.
+In fact, the color guard went undefeated in 2010, winning first place at every competition including the biggest one held at Marshall University.
 Composed of approximately 15% of the school's total enrollment, the band's performances include appearances at the Gator Bowl, Sugar Bowl, Walt Disney World, MGM Studios, James Madison "Parade of Champions", and many amusement parks.